-DOE/FE has, through a series of orders, granted SPL authority to export 1,306.3 Bcf/yr or approximately 3.6 Bcf/d of LNG from the SPL Terminal.
-This includes DOE/FE Order No. 3384, which granted SPL's request in the instant application for authorization to export 314 Bcf/yr from the SPL Terminal to FTA Nations.
-The DOE/FE grant of LNG export authority in Order No. 3384 was issued pursuant to NGA section 3(c), which provides that applications to export to FTA Nations shall be "deemed to be consistent with the public interest" and must be "granted without modification or delay."
+In Order No. 3406, DOE/FE granted Magnolia's request for authorization to export up to 1.08 Bcf/d of LNG from the Magnolia terminal to FTA Nations.
+The DOE/FE grant of LNG export authority in Order No. 3406 was issued pursuant to NGA section 3(c), which provides that applications to export to FTA Nations shall be "deemed to be consistent with the public interest" and must be "granted without modification or delay."
 Pursuant to this mandate, the DOE/FE did not have discretion to consider the serious policy implications of granting this export authority.
 13

 Despite the earlier, automatic grant of export authority, the DOE/FE has a duty to ensure that the application before it in the instant proceeding for broader export authority is not inconsistent with the public interest pursuant to NGA section 3(a).
 The "public interest analysis of export applications" should be "focused on domestic need for natural gas," threats to domestic supply, and "other factors to the extent they are shown to be relevant."
-Relatively low and stable domestic natural gas prices make the United States attractive to manufacturers and make natural gas competitive against coal and fuel oil and viable as a transportation fuel.
+Relatively